m2osw/eventdispatcher/snaplogger/README.md

 # Snap!
 Logger

 The Snap!
-Logger project is a tool used to manage logs.
+Logger project is a project used to manage logs.
 The base implementation sends the logs to files, your console, and the syslog facility.